danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getAllStickers.html" name="messages.getAllStickers">Get all installed stickers: messages.getAllStickers</a>

 * <a href="account.getAllSecureValues.html" name="account.getAllSecureValues">Get all saved Telegram Passport documents, for more info see the passport docs »: account.getAllSecureValues</a>

+* <a href="phone.exportGroupCallInvite.html" name="phone.exportGroupCallInvite">Get an invite link for a group call or livestream: phone.exportGroupCallInvite</a>

 * <a href="messages.getMessagesViews.html" name="messages.getMessagesViews">Get and increase the view counter of a message sent or forwarded from a channel: messages.getMessagesViews</a>